drone/sqlgen/README.md

 CREATE UNIQUE INDEX IF NOT EXISTS user_login ON users (user_login)
 ```

-The tool also assumes that we probably indend to fetch data from the database using this index.
+The tool also assumes that we probably intend to fetch data from the database using this index.
 The tool will therefore automatically generate the following queries:

 ```Go
 const SelectUserLoginStmt = `